Terms and Conditions of Federal Loans

 - Borrower must have no unresolved defaults on federal student loans or owe a repayment of federal funds.

 - Borrower must maintain good academic standing.

-- graduate students are no longer eligible for subsidized loans per federal regulations
+- graduate students are not eligible for subsidized loans per federal regulations

 - interest may be tax-deductible